Quality Assurance and Food Safety

-All National Frozen Foods Corporation facilities are registered with the Food and Drug Administration (FDA) in accordance with The Public Health, Security, and Bioterrorism Preparedness & Response Act of 2002.
+All National Frozen Foods Corporation facilities are registered with the Food and Drug Administration (FDA) in accordance with The FDA Food Safety Modernization Act (FSMA) (Pub.
+L. 111-353).

 No genetically modified products are processed at National Frozen Foods Corporation facilities.
 All vegetables processed at National Frozen Foods Corporation facilities are produced from seed that is not genetically engineered (GMO or transgenic).
 All grower contracts for vegetables processed at our facilities clearly dictate the use of non-GMO seed.

 National Frozen Foods Corporation’s vegetables are harvested, processed, and frozen within 6 hours.
 National coordinates the harvesting and transportation of our crops in a way that promotes timeliness and efficiency.

 National Frozen Foods Corporation does not use additives, coloring, preservatives, or flavoring in its vegetables.
 We may use a solution of water and salt in some Quality Graders during pea and lima bean processing, following with a clean water rinse.

 All frozen vegetables that National Frozen Foods Corporation processes contain zero grams of trans fat.